AlexsJones/vortex/README.md

 - Used for when you have a bunch of templates (e.g. kubernetes files) and want to inject a yaml file of variables
 - Supports giving it a directory of nested templates and an output path (it will reproduce the directory structure)

+## Install

+`go get github.com/AlexsJones/vortex`

+_Or navigate to the releases page and install as a binary on the path_

 ## Example

 demo.tmpl